convisoappsec/conviso-docs/docs/quickstart/security-analyst-quickstart.md

 With this information, you can measure your team’s progress in resolving vulnerabilities and understand where to focus remediation efforts.

-The AppSec KPIs view empowers Security Champions by providing concrete metrics that help track the effectiveness of security initiatives.
+The AppSec KPIs view empowers Security Analysts by providing concrete metrics that help track the effectiveness of security initiatives.
 It offers visibility into how well vulnerabilities are being managed and resolved, helping Champions to drive accountability and improvement in secure development practices.

 #### Secure Code Metrics
 If you have Secure Code licenses, this dashboard helps you understand how developers are leveraging the feature.
 It displays information such as: